-Traditional Spaghetti al Limone is a simple dish consisting of long noodle-shaped pasta such as spaghetti, lemon zest, lemon juice, olive oil or butter, parmesan cheese, heavy cream, salt, and freshly ground black pepper.
+Traditionally, it consists of long pasta noodles such as spaghetti tossed in a lemon cream sauce made with fresh lemons, olive oil or butter, parmesan cheese, heavy cream, salt, and freshly ground black pepper.
+Today there are many variations, but minimal, fresh ingredients are key.

 - Extra virgin olive oil - helps build the flavor for the sauce.

-- Lemon zest and lemon juice - the zest gives it that true lemon flavor and the acidity helps to cut the richness of the cream and add tanginess.
+- Lemon zest and fresh lemon juice - the zest gives it that true lemon flavor and the acidity helps to cut the richness of the cream and add tanginess.
+You can use either Meyer lemons or regular lemons for this recipe depending on what you have on hand.

 - Dairy-free butter - for more depth of flavor and added creaminess.